biocore/qiime/doc/scripts/otu_category_significance.rst

 		Minimum number of samples that must contain the OTU for the OTU to be included in the analysis. default value=10.
 	-t, `-`-threshold
 		Threshold under which to consider something absent: Only used if you have numerical data that should be converted to present or absent based on a threshold.
 Should be None for categorical data or with the correlation test. default value is None
+	-l, `-`-otu_include_fp
+		Path to a file with a list of OTUs to evaluate.
+By default evaluates all OTUs that pass the minimum sample filter.
+If a filepath is given here in which each OTU name one wishes to evaluate is on a separate line, will apply this additional filter

 **Output:**